-The National Health and Nutrition Examination Survey found that 92 percent of adults have had cavities in their permanent teeth and children ages 2 to 11 had 42 percent in their baby teeth.
+The National Health and Nutrition Examination Survey found that 92 percent of adults have had cavities in their permanent teeth.
+Additionally, 42 percent of children ages 2 to 11 have had cavities in their baby teeth.

 Despite being preventable, cavities continue at an alarming rate due to improper oral hygiene.
-A damaged tooth poses harm to a person's overall health as it also impacts chewing, supporting the jaw, and surrounding gum tissue.
+A damaged tooth poses harm to a person's overall health.
+It can impact chewing, support of the jaw, and the surrounding gum tissue.
 It can also affect the appearance of someone's face.

 If you have a cavity, the best option is to treat it as soon as possible.
-A cavity can be treated with a root canal and filling.
+A filling and/or a root canal can treat a dental cavity.
 A filling is a restorative material used to repair a decayed, cracked or broken tooth.
-Different materials can be used, like gold, amalgam, composite resin, and porcelain.
+Different materials can be used like gold, amalgam, composite resin, and porcelain.

-The filling procedure involves the use of a local anesthetic to numb the area surrounding the tooth to be filled.
+The filling procedure involves the use of a local anesthetic to numb the area surrounding the relevant tooth.
 Then, with a drill, air abrasion instrument, or laser, the decayed area is removed.
-Testing of the area follows to determine if all the decay has been removed.
-The empty is then cleaned to prepare the tooth for the filling.
+Testing of the area afterward is necessary to determine if all the decay has been removed.
+The empty hole is then cleaned to prepare the tooth for the filling.

 Areas we serve: